AbrahamYeah/Library/readme.md

     php artisan serve

 ```
- and you shold go tho this rout of yout browser "127.0.0.1:8000" and the proyect will be deployed now.
+ and you shold go to this rout of your browser "127.0.0.1:8000" and the proyect will be deployed now.